asturtevant/agent-range/README.md

 ## Findings

-Fourteen findings across the app, infrastructure and monitoring layers, each written up in [`FINDINGS.md`](FINDINGS.md) with the exact input, the ground-truth `[TOOL EXECUTED]` line, taxonomy mapping, root cause and remediation.
+Thirteen findings across the application and monitoring layers, each written up in [`FINDINGS.md`](FINDINGS.md) with the exact input, the ground-truth `[TOOL EXECUTED]` line, taxonomy mapping, root cause and remediation.